 The birefringence of gypsum is low and needles collected from an airborne cloud seldom show observable interference colours.
-Another commonly encountered mineral fibre is calcium carbonate, which has extreme birefringence.
-It may be readily distinguished from other fibres because when it is aligned perpendicular to the polar it has high relief, whereas when it is aligned parallel to the polar it disappears as its RI is almost the same.
-Rutile has very high birefringence; even 1 μm diameter fibres have bright interference colours (first-order white).
+Another commonly encountered mineral fibre is aragonite (calcium carbonate), which has extreme birefringence.
+It may be readily distinguished from other fibres because when it is aligned perpendicular to the polar it has high relief, whereas when it is aligned parallel to the polar it disappears as its RI is almost the same as the filter.
+Rutile has very high birefringence; even 1 μ m diameter fibres have bright interference colours (first-order white).
 Also, platy materials show higher interference colours than do the equivalent diameter asbestos fibre.